luismond/tm2tb/README.md

 - Spanish <> French
 - French <> German

+# Tests

+In the test folder you can find bilingual translation files in many languages, which you can use to test the app's functionality

 # License

 TM2TB is released under the [GNU General Public License v3.0](github.com/luismond/tm2tb/blob/main/LICENSE)